pickyourtrail_logo

 • The world-famous Lacquer Pavilion with gold murals

-• Rare Ban Chiang prehistoric pottery
+• Rare Ban Chiang prehistoric artifacts

 • Traditional Thai musical instruments and royal costumes